nickovs/atomicswap/README.md

 ## Platform support

-Currently `atomicswap` supports Linux and macOS.
-There is also a Windows implementation but since I don't have a Windows system this is completely untested.
+Currently `atomicswap` supports Linux, macOS and Windows.
+Note that the Windows implementation does not support specifying the base directories for relative paths using directory file descriptors.

 ## Dependencies